-

 Here’s what to know about Politan Row.

-Another food hall in North Atlanta is Politan Row at Ashford Lane, located in Dunwoody.
+One of the more exciting things happening in North Fulton is Politan Row at Ashford Lane, in Dunwoody.

 The Market Hall At Halcyon Alpharetta